suikan4github/kaiten-yaki/INSTALL.md

 In the second stage, the distribution-dependent GUI/TUI installer is invoked from the running script.
 That is the Ubiquity/void-installer of Ubuntu/Void Linux, respectively.

-The third stage is easy.
-There is nothing the user can do.
-Everything is automatic.
+The third configure the target Linux system to decrypt the encrypted volume automatically, without prompting user to type passphrase.
+In this stage, Everything is automatic.
 # Installation
 Follow the steps below.

 ## Shell preparation
 First of all, promote the shell to root.
-Almost of the procedure requires root privilege.
+Almost of the procedure in the installation requires root privilege.
 Note that the scripts require Bash.

-In the case of Ubuntu :
+In the case of Ubuntu installation:
 ```bash
 # Promote to the root user
 sudo -i /bin/bash
 ```
-In the case of Void-Linux :
+In the case of Void Linux installation:
 ```bash
 sudo -i /bin/bash
 xbps-install -Su xbps nano